deis/docs-v2/src/managing-workflow/platform-monitoring.md

 ## InfluxDB

-InfluxDB writes data to the host disk, however, if the InfluxDB pod dies and comes back on another host the data will not be recovered, you need to enable on-cluster persistence for data to persist.
+InfluxDB writes data to the host disk, however, if the InfluxDB pod dies and comes back on another host, the data will not be recovered you need to enable on-cluster persistence for data to persist.
 The InfluxDB Admin UI is also exposed through the router allowing users to access the query engine by going to `influx.mydomain.com`.
 You will need to configure where to find the `influx-api` endpoint by clicking the "gear" icon at the top right and changing the host to `influxapi.mydomain.com` and port to `80`.